 The incredible athleticism and expressive faces of the red uakari monkey (Cacajao calvus) at the Tapiche Reserve always make for a thrilling viewing.
-We enjoy multiple family groups of this rare species in healthy numbers (40 to 100+) roaming the reserve on both sides of the Tapiche River.
+We enjoy multiple family groups of this rare species in healthy numbers (100+) roaming the reserve on both sides of the Tapiche River.
 Very little is formally documented about these monkeys in the wild, and we have witnessed behaviors that we have not found in any existing literature.
 Human destruction of the region's forest has forced them onto our reserve, which is currently the only protected conservation property along the Tapiche River.

 Because woolly monkeys are a favorite hunting target and their birthrate is naturally low (one baby every 2 years), we only started observing large groups at the Tapiche Reserve at the end of 2014, about 4 years after the reserve was first established.
 We took this as encouragement that our conservation efforts were slowly paying off.

-To meet other residents that call the reserve home, go to our Biodiversity page.
+We hope we’ve been able to show you both the astounding beauty and value of this area as well as its fragility and the many threats to its healthy survival.
+Learn more about Conservation, or to meet other residents that call the reserve home, go to our Biodiversity page.
 If you do make it to the reserve, where the wildlife is truly wild, we guarantee you’ll never look at a zoo the same way again!